-Legislation changed to protect the homeowner (between 2001 – 2004), with the building code stipulating that chemical treatments on a new build could not be used unless it was able to be re-added (replenished), over time to ensure that it remained effective.
+Legislation changed to protect the homeowner (between 2001 – 2004), with the building code stipulating that chemical treatments on a new build could not be used unless it was able to be re-added (replenished), overtime to ensure that it remained effective.

-It is a compulsory part of the building code and it’s important that your builder includes this as part of your tender.
+It is also a compulsory part of the building code and it’s important that your builder includes this as part of your tender.

 What is a Termite Bait Station?

-A lot more time and effort is required by the homeowner to maintain these, they usually need to be checked and replenished on a monthly basis.
+A lot more time and effort is required by the homeowner to maintain baiting stations, as they usually need to be checked and replenished on a monthly basis.

-Speak to your trusted pest provider and ask what options are available that best suit your home and block.
+Speak to your trusted pest control provider and ask what options are available that best suit your home and block.
 You want to use a product that goes undetected by termites and allows them to take the chemical back to their main nest, which will then result in their colony being eliminated.